Aroy34/EN.540.635-SC-Final-Project/README.md

 ~~~

 ## How to use the GUI
+The GUI is a simple and the sole purpose of the GUi is to select different database and then identify the target variables

 ![Image](https://github.com/Aroy34/EN.540.635-SC-Final-Project/blob/main/img_1.png)

 ![Image](https://github.com/Aroy34/EN.540.635-SC-Final-Project/blob/main/img_2.png)

 ## ML Model
 Following are the architecture of the ML model for Neural Network and Random Forest repectively.
+Neural Network:
 ![Image](https://github.com/Aroy34/EN.540.635-SC-Final-Project/blob/main/neural_network_architecture.png)

+Random Forest:
 ![Image](https://github.com/Aroy34/EN.540.635-SC-Final-Project/blob/main/steel_strength_decision_tree.png)

 ### Neural Network